-Hi, I’m Valent!
-I love photography, but I feel its meaning is being lost in this online world.
-Have you seen those people with picture perfect family shots that are so staged and look nothing like them in real life?
+Hi, I’m Valent.
+I love photography, yet I feel its meaning is being lost in this online world.
+We’ve all seen those picture perfect family shots that are so staged and look nothing like them in real life?
 What happened to the simple, authentic moments we all have in our lives?

 I’d rather a shot where your hair is tossed naturally in the wind, your shirt is slightly crinkled, but that gaze between you is spontaneous and genuine.
 I’d rather see your child immersed in their own world of make believe, than making a forced smile at the camera.
 I’d rather you’re all squished in a heartfelt hug, than smiling in a cold clinical embrace.

 Because no matter what’s happening in life, despite small daily frustrations, everyone has something worth celebrating, right now.
 Photographs are for celebrating you and your loved ones.
-They’re for you to enjoy in ten years, not for you to show off on Facebook how perfect you are.
-Most of us are flawed, but there’s unmistakable beauty in our connections, our relationships.
+They’re for you to enjoy now, tomorrow, and even in ten years; not to show off your insta-perfection.
+We are flawed, but there’s unmistakable beauty in our connections, our relationships.
 It’s the authentic, honest moments that we will look back on with a smile.

 My Story

 I hated photos when I was young.
-Dad was the opposite of artist.
-Him bringing out the camera at special family events and getting me and my cousins to pose for a cheesy photo.
-Having to hold a smile for like 10 seconds and he still hadn’t taken the photo.
+Dad at family events was always “line up and say cheese”.
+We would be holding a smile for like 10 seconds and he still hadn’t taken the photo.
 It was painful.
 So painful.

-Still, it wasn’t until uni that i I got my first camera.
-I was going on a trip to Japan, my first ever trip alone!
-I was going to visit friends, see places I’d only seen in magazines and on TV.
-I learned all I could about photography.
-I loved theory and the technical aspects.
-Then I visited Japan for 3 weeks and came back with 46 rolls of film.
+Still, it wasn’t until uni that I got my first camera.
+I was going to Japan, my first ever trip alone.
+I read all I could about photography and bought a little automatic camera.
+I visited Japan for 3 weeks and came back with 46 rolls of film.
 The photo lab in Japan knew me by name.

 I loved holding the prints and putting them into albums.
 My family would say how my shots looked like a postcard.
 They meant it as a compliment, but it left me feeling something was missing.
 It was picture perfect, but there was no soul in the shots, nothing that connected.
-In today’s world it would be a photo you looked at for a few seconds then scrolled past.
 What was missing was the human element, though I wouldn’t understand that for a while to come.

-It’s all these little expressions that mean the most to us, but as soon as we are in front of a camera, we are trained to hide that all away and put on a fake smile!
-No wonder it’s painful!
-Why on earth did we do that?
+It’s all these little expressions that mean the most to us, but as soon as we are in front of a camera, we are trained to hide that all away and put on a fake smile.
+Why on earth do we do that?

-And the key to capturing that was knowing what makes you, you.
-I learned that by getting to know you and your connections, I could create photographs that let you relive this moment.
+With this, I could now help families really celebrate each other with photography.
+Each artwork we create together lets you relive a genuine unscripted moment – to feel again those emotions.
 It was a photograph that showed essence of the real you.
 These would be heirlooms your children will bring out 50 years from now.
 And this is the reason for which Valent Lau Photography now exists.

 About Me